 EndNote Desktop/EndNote Online

 How do I manage references for my essay?
 EndNote is bibliographic management software that can save you time writing your bibliography.
-EndNote Online is suitable for undergraduate and masters level.
-EndNote Desktop is more advanced and aimed at postgraduates, staff and those aiming to make a career in research.
+EndNote Online is suitable for undergraduates and taught postgraduates.
+EndNote Desktop is more advanced and is aimed at research postgraduates, staff, and those intending to make a career in research.

 Class duration is 50 minutes for EndNote Online or 90 minutes for EndNote Desktop.
 Both classes are followed by an optional clinic for attendees.